How to manage stress: 12 tips from experts

 5. Breathing exercises

 Breathing comes so naturally that we’re not even aware we’re doing it – we do it between 20,000-22,000 times a day, after all.
-But stress can alter our breathing patterns and exacerbate symptoms, which is why knowing how to breathe through stress is so important.
+But stress can alter our breathing patterns and exacerbate symptoms, which is why knowing some breathing exercises for anxiety is so important.

 So why does our breathing change?
-Again, it’s down to the fight or flight response, says Stuart Sandeman, a breathing coach, founder of Breathpod and author or Breathe In, Breathe Out (£13.99 WH Smith).
+Again, it’s down to the fight or flight response, says Stuart Sandeman, a breathing coach, founder of Breathpod and author of Breathe In, Breathe Out.

 “This automate, primal response of the nervous system increases your breathing and heart rate to keep you safe,” says Stuart.
 “It’s something you are hardwired with.
-Your body and mind doesn’t know the difference between a threat in your environment, lets say a tiger, and a threat fabricated through your to do list – it triggers the same response,” he explains.
-“With conscious control of your breathing you can reverse this response to turn stress to calm.”
+Your body and mind don’t know the difference between a threat in your environment, let's say a tiger, and a threat fabricated through your to do list – it triggers the same response,” he explains.
+“With conscious control of your breathing, you can reverse this response to turn stress to calm.”

 Stuart recommends that “if in doubt, breathe it out”.
 This is because “a long drawn-out breath will promote a calming response to your body and mind.”